oxana-shaydullina/Google-Data-Analytics-Capstone-Project/README.md

 #### PHASE 4: ANALYZE
 #### =================

-Now open this extract in Tableau desktop.
+Open the extract in Tableau desktop.

+Double check dataset and make neccesary adjustments: assign <b>Geographical Role: Longitude</b> to the fields `start_lng` and `end_lng`.